Reading time: 14 minutes

 Super gap is closing too slowly for some

-According to Treasury estimates, around 65% of super account balances at retirement are currently less than $250,000.
-While that percentage is set to drop to 35% over the next 20 years, that’s small cheer for today’s retirees living on a full Age Pension topped up with a little income from super.
+According to Treasury estimates, around 65% of super account balances at retirement were less than $250,000 in 2020.
+While that percentage is set to drop to 35% by 2040, that’s small cheer for today’s retirees living on a full Age Pension topped up with a little income from super.

 At the upper end of the scale, 10% of today’s retirees have more than $750,000, which should rise to 15% in 20 years.
 This group is likely to have a home and other resources to fund a comfortable retirement lifestyle.

-For this middle group, retirement planning is complex according to Andrew Boal, chief executive of Rice Warner Actuaries.
-Also speaking at the Third Pillars Forum, he said most will receive a part-Age Pension as their super runs low, but they face complex income and assets tests depending on whether they own a home or have a partner.
+For this middle group, retirement planning is complex according to Andrew Boal, a partner at Deloitte.
+He says most will receive a part Age Pension as their super runs low, but they face complex income and assets tests depending on whether they own a home or have a partner.

 This is borne out by the fact that most retirees die with around 30% of their super intact.
-Yet many retirees will have lived more frugally than they needed to, often in a home that becomes a source of worry as much as a comfort when they can no longer afford to maintain it or pay for help mowing the lawns or cleaning.
+Yet many retirees will have lived more frugally than they need to, often in a home that becomes a source of worry as much as a comfort when they can no longer afford to maintain it or pay for help mowing the lawns and cleaning.

 No such thing as a standard retirement

-Using the ASFA Retirement Standard as a guide, Prof. Bateman says a combination of income from super and the Age Pension is generally enough to provide income for regular household expenses.
+Using the ASFA Retirement Standard as a guide, a combination of income from super and the Age Pension is generally enough to provide income for regular household expenses.

-According to ASFA’s sample household budgets, the annual income needed for a comfortable retirement is currently set at around $62,000 for couples and $44,000 for singles.
-That’s significantly higher than the Age Pension which is currently set at around $37,000 for couples and $25,000 for singles.
+According to ASFA’s sample household budgets, the annual income needed for a comfortable retirement is currently set at around $70,000 for couples and $46,000 for singles.
+That’s significantly higher than the Age Pension, which is currently set at around $43,000 for couples and $28,500 for singles.

-Prof. Bateman says studies have shown that most people use a form of mental accounting which sets aside super for income, other financial assets for emergencies or precautionary saving and the family home for bequests.
+Studies have shown that most people use a form of mental accounting that sets aside super for income, other financial assets for emergencies or precautionary saving and the family home for bequests.

 Bob Officer, professor emeritus at the University of Melbourne and chairman of Acorn Capital says it makes no sense to live like a pauper to hang onto your home, especially for retirees without children or dependents.
 And now that we are living longer, the ‘kids’ are often in their 60s by the time they inherit and no longer need help.
 Or at least, they may not need the full value of the family home.